-Last season, Garland coached Louie Hayes to All-America honors and an eighth-place finish at the NCAA Championships as eight wrestlers earned bids to the annual event.
-It was the tied the second most qualifiers in a season in program history.
-Five wrestlers earned NWCA Scholar All-America honors for achievement in the classroom and on the mat with Hayes, Jay Aiello, Michael Battista, Patrick McCormick and Justin McCoy all receiving recognition.
+In the 2020-21 season, Garland coached Louie Hayes to All-America honors and an eighth-place finish at the NCAA Championships as eight wrestlers earned bids to the annual event.
+It tied the second most qualifiers in a season in program history.
+Five wrestlers earned NWCA Scholar All-America honors for achievement in the classroom and on the mat with Hayes, Jay Aiello, Battista, McCormick and McCoy all receiving recognition.

 In the 2019-20 season, Garland coached Jay Aiello to the ACC Championship at 197 pounds as he and Jack Mueller both earned All-ACC honors.
 In all, the Cavaliers had six wrestlers qualify for the NCAA Tournament and both Aiello and Mueller earned All-America honors.
 It was the third All-America honor for Mueller and the first for Aiello.
 The squad also had three wrestlers named as NWCA Scholar All-America selections – Aiello, Louie Hayes and Justin McCoy.